 - If the Function Approval Request is approved, it will be signed by the Cost Center Administrator (Associate Dean of Judicial Affairs and Support Services - ADJSS).

-If a club wishes to purchase food via an ACC Purchasing Card, the Club Advisor must supply ordering information and an Function Approval Request (as outlined above) to Student Affairs, who will place the order.
+If a club wishes to purchase food via an ACC Purchasing Card, the Club Advisor must supply ordering information and an Function Approval Request (as outlined above) to Student Life, who will place the order.

 - Copy of the approved official funcion form.